Did he write the words himself? Or did he borrow them from another source?

-The fellowship of Alcoholics Anonymous, though formed for a particular disease, has some pithy words for all of us as we seek to free ourselves.
-Its Big Books says, “what we have is a daily reprieve based on the maintenance of our spiritual condition.”
+The recovery community that meets around our globe has some pithy words for all of us as we seek to free ourselves.
+One phrase from AA is particularly powerful.
+“What we have is a daily reprieve based on the maintenance of our spiritual condition.”
 How do we claim this liberty?
 DISCIPLINE!
 Mental, physical, and spiritual practices that help us banish fear and resentment.
 There are so many!
 Find one that works for you, like:

 - Meditation that allows this blessed moment to cleanse us.